-Frequently, organizations struggle to create the optimal recruitment process that would help hiring managers to be as efficient as possible while at the same time thinking of candidate experience.
+Frequently, organizations struggle to create the optimal hiring plan with a well-defined recruitment process that would help hiring managers to be as efficient as possible while at the same time thinking of candidate experience.
 In addition, since recruiters and hiring managers often hire for entirely different positions that require different approaches and hiring stages, it is difficult to find a universal way of approaching the issue.

-While a difference between hiring processes for a software engineer and warehouse worker is quite the obvious one, if you adopt the same mindset to other more similar positions, you'll see that there is a lot of space for tailoring each of your recruitment processes!
+While the difference between hiring processes for a software engineer and a warehouse worker is quite the obvious one, if you adopt the same mindset to other more similar positions, you'll see that there is a lot of space for tailoring each of your recruitment processes!

 Two different perspectives

 Instead of giving you obvious solutions and typing down the list of the most common elements of each recruitment process, in this article, we will offer you two more radical approaches to hiring to make you rethink your entire candidate journey!

 Imagine a recruitment process with only one step!

 In the past couple of years, recruitment processes have become increasingly complex, and more and more companies are creating long, exhausting strategies that don't always give excellent results.
 The average cost per hire is around 4000$, and it is still challenging to get a straight answer as to whether a specific hiring process was particularly successful or not.
 Moreover, with the job market speeding up and candidates switching jobs every four years, on average, it becomes highly inefficient to spend months assessing candidates' cultural fit, psychological fit, and other famous tactics.